ModDota/moddota.github.io/_articles/scripting/lava-damage.md

 <StaticVideo path="/videos/WaterloggedQuarrelsomeDutchshepherddog.mp4" />

 Then convert the mesh to Entity by pressing Ctrl+T or find the `Outliner` => Right Click => Selected Meshes => Tie to Entity.
-Afterwards, name it plus assign this Entity script to lavatrigger.lua <-- you can name it whatever you want.
+Afterwards, name it plus assign this Entity script to lavatrigger.lua &lt;-- you can name it whatever you want.

 ![](/images/external/5eZycip.png)